 VRBO are useless when it comes to helping travelers get a refund of charges paid.
 We booked a condo through VRBO - it was not a cheap condo - and two weeks after we confirmed the booking and paid over $3100 deposit the owner turned around and cancelled the booking on us.
 They told us we would get a "full refund" but they did not process it.

+We called VRBO to ask for help in getting our money back and they basically told us we were on our own and all they could do was "send them an email asking them to refund the money".
 Eventually, after a lot of hard work, we got a portion of the deposit back, but we are still waiting on $510 which were the "fees" paid (I thought the owner paid the fees, not the traveler, but it seems that the owner is able to pass through the fees to the owner).

+In any case, we are still waiting on the fee portion to be refunded.
+I have initiated complaints with VRBO and have started a chargeback on my credit card.
+The next step is to file a theft report with the police in the city in which the condo is located.
 I would not rely on VRBO to be of any help if you have a dispute with the owners of a property.
 Just be warned that you are on your own.
-I would NEVER pay for anything like this through Paypal.
-ALWAYS use a credit card so you have a modicom of protection.
+I would NEVER pay for anything like this through PayPal.
+ALWAYS use a credit card so you have a modicum of protection.

-We have rented through VRBO multiple times, and overall have been pleased.
+We have rented through VRBO multiple times and overall have been pleased.
 I have also owned a condo in Florida, so I know the challenges that owners can face.
 My biggest complaint with VRBO is that if you reserve a property through VRBO and the owner cancels, you have no recourse.
 We experienced this last year, reserving and sending a deposit in advance, taking time off work, making arrangements for pets, etc.--and the owner cancelled 2 weeks before our vacation.

+The good news was that he did return our $$ (a week later); the bad news is that because it was a popular week in that area, there were no other accommodations to be found.
+VRBO said we could not write a review because we had not actually stayed there.
 My personal take on it was that the owner had a better offer ($$) and will probably continue to do this because...he can!
 BTW, Rental management companies wouldn't put up with someone who repeatedly cancels, but VRBO neither cares nor will it let potential customers know if the owner does what this guy did.
 So, use VRBO, but beware the pitfalls!